MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 1. In the **File** page, use the filters as described above to drill down into your apps as necessary.

-1. After you've finished building your query, click the **Save as** button in the top right corner of the filters.
+1. After you've finished building your query, select the **Save as** button in the top-right corner of the filters.

 1. In the **Save query** pop-up, name your query.